AlterTobi/Wayfarer-Extension-Scripts/_pages/english.md

 ### Unsupported scripts / scripts in beta state
 Some of these scripts are a quick migration from MrJPGames' Wayfarer Toolkit Scripts.
 They may work or not.
-If you are a developer, have a look at it and fix bugs. :-) Other scripts are new, untested, still in development, obsolete ore outdated.
+If you are a developer, have a look at it and fix bugs. :-) Other scripts are new, untested, still in development, obsolete or outdated.

 * [Nomination page StreetView](wfes-NominationsStreetView.user.js)
     - Adds the streetview view a reviewer will see on your own nominations!